André Marin

-André Marin is a lawyer who served as Ontario ombudsman from 2005 to 2015.
+André Marin, born on 12 January 1965, is a Canadian lawyer.
+He served as the first Ombudsman of the National Defence and the Canadian Armed Forces from 1998 to 2005, and as Ontario ombudsman from 2005 to 2015.

 Personal

 Marin is a graduate of Carleton University (BA 1985) and University of Ottawa (LLL 1988, JD 1989).

 Career

 After graduating from law school, Marin became an assistant Crown Attorney in Ottawa, Ontario in 1991 and taught law part-time in Ottawa.

 From September 1996 until June 1998, he served as the Director of Ontario's Special Investigations Unit (SIU).
 During his tenure at the SIU, the office initiated over 300 investigations, laid 5 charges resulting from those investigations and obtained no convictions.

-In June 1998, Marin was appointed as Canada's first military ombudsman for complaints from members of the Canadian Armed Forces.
+In June 1998, Marin was appointed as Canada's first Ombudsman of the National Defence and the Canadian Armed Forces.

 Ombudsman of Ontario

 On April 1, 2005, Marin was appointed as Ombudsman of Ontario by the Legislative Assembly of Ontario.
 On June 1, 2010, he was reappointed to a second five-year term ending on May 31, 2015.

 In March 2007, Marin's office released a report on the province's conduct in regards to the Ontario lottery retailer fraud scandal.

 In December 2010, Marin's office released a report on the province's conduct in regard to the 2010 G-20 Toronto summit.
 Marin said that it was "illegal" for the government to pass secret regulations allowing for the detaining of protesters during the summit protests.

 In October 2013, he released a report criticizing London, Ontario mayor Joe Fontana and city councilors for a secret meeting at a restaurant where they discussed city business.
 The councilors and mayor denied the report.

 In November 2014, Marin released a report that was critical of the Liberal government, calling it 'systematic government ineptitude" that led to the deaths of four children in unlicensed home daycares.
 The investigation was prompted after a 2-year-old child died in an unlicensed daycare in Vaughan.
 Marin issued 113 recommendations, and called on the province to take urgent action.